Piling: Drilled pile

 Also called caissons, drilled shafts, drilled piers, cast-in-drilled-hole piles (CIDH piles) or cast-in-situ piles, a borehole is drilled into the ground, then concrete (and often some sort of reinforcing) is placed into the borehole to form the pile.
 Rotary boring techniques allow larger diameter piles than any other piling method and permit pile construction through particularly dense or hard strata.
 Construction methods depend on the geology of the site; in particular, whether boring is to be undertaken in 'dry' ground conditions or through water-saturated strata.
 Casing is often used when the sides of the borehole are likely to slough off before concrete is poured.

 For end-bearing piles, drilling continues until the borehole has extended a sufficient depth (socketing) into a sufficiently strong layer.
 Depending on site geology, this can be a rock layer, or hardpan, or other dense, strong layers.
 Both the diameter of the pile and the depth of the pile are highly specific to the ground conditions, loading conditions, and nature of the project.
 Pile depths may vary substantially across a project if the bearing layer is not level.
 Drilled piles can be tested using a variety of methods to verify the pile integrity during installation.

-Under-reamed piles
+Under-reamed pile

 Under-reamed piles have mechanically formed enlarged bases that are as much as 6 m in diameter.
 The form is that of an inverted cone and can only be formed in stable soils or rocks.
 The larger base diameter allows greater bearing capacity than a straight-shaft pile.

 These piles are suited for expansive soils which are often subjected to seasonal moisture variations, or for loose or soft strata.
 They are used in normal ground condition also where economics are favorable.

 Under reamed piles foundation is used for the following soils: